jonathanbeber/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 considered in future scale-up attempts, and the backoff is cleared only when the requested instance joins the cluster.
 The autoscaler also exposes the current state of the node groups in its metrics, allowing the operators to monitor the backoffs.

+## Active ASG health checks using scaling activity information

+AWS cloud provider implementation actively checks the scaling activity history for all ASGs that are scaling up.
+If a new failed activity is detected, the ASG is immediately marked as unhealthy, which places it into the backoff state and triggers a failover to other available ASGs.
+This is treated similarly to a scale-up timeout, so all the modifications listed above still apply (i.e. the ASG is not scaled down fully, leaving one node in place).

 ## Improved handling of template nodes